pborreli/www/source/blog/2014-09-15-consul-s3-multipart.html.markdown

 3. Fetch each part sequentially.

-Within StorageLocker, we make use of an `Engine` interface, where each concrete implementation is used for a particlar backend.
+Within StorageLocker, we make use of an `Engine` interface, where each concrete implementation is used for a particular backend.
 For example the `S3Engine` stores data in S3.
 By implementing the `WALEngine` we can compose it with any other engine, enabling all of our backends to transparently support multi-part uploads without